plone/plone.restapi/docs/source/sharing.rst

    :language: http

 .. note::
-    Searching for users and/or groups who do not yet have a sharing entry can be done by appending the argument `search` to the query string. ie search=admin
+    Users and/or groups without a sharing entry can be found by appending the argument `search` to the query string. ie search=admin.
+It will also flag or global roles.

 Update Local Roles